Read Time: 11 minutes

 Key features include:

-- Unified security policy management: Centralizes policy control across physical, virtual, and cloud environments.
+• Unified management: Provides centralized policy and visibility across physical, virtual, and cloud firewalls.

 Source: Cisco